theAAPM/AAPM/README.md

 ## Contact

-For questions or feedback, feel free to reach out to us via GitHub issues or email.
+For questions or feedback, feel free to reach out to us via GitHub issues.